-Arthrogryposis is a term used to describe a contracture (permanent shortening) of a joint that is present at birth.
-This rare condition begins in the womb.
-Muscles and joints that are affected by this condition do not develop normally and are stiff and inflexible.
-If a person has more than one location where joints are contracted and/or stiff, the condition is called, arthrogryposis multiplex congenita (AMC).
-Most often affected joints are in the arms and legs, but this condition can also happen in the skull, facial bones or spine.
-There are currently more than 300 known genetic abnormalities that are associated with arthrogryposis.
+Arthrogryposis is a rare condition present at birth that causes contracture (permanent stiffening) of a joint.
+Muscles and joints affected by arthrogryposis do not develop normally and are stiff and inflexible.
+Affected joints are often in the arms and legs, but this condition can also happen in the skull, facial bones or spine.
+When only some of the joints of the arm or leg are involved, especially the hands and feet, this type is called distal arthrogryposis.
+There are currently more than 300 known genetic abnormalities associated with arthrogryposis.

-If you or your child’s pediatrician is worried your child has a form of arthrogryposis, our experts can help.
-At Children’s Healthcare of Atlanta, our leading clinicians provide specialized, tailored and comprehensive care for patients who have arthrogryposis.
+If you or your child’s pediatrician is worried your child has a form of arthrogryposis, the experts at Children’s Healthcare of Atlanta can help.
+Our leading clinicians provide specialized, tailored and comprehensive care for patients who have arthrogryposis.

 - Two or more joints that are limited in motion